Malcolm X The White Liberal Quote

 Q: Was Malcolm X's view on race the same as Martin Luther King Jr.'s?

 A: Initially, Malcolm X advocated for Black separatism, while Martin Luther King Jr. championed integration.
-However, towards the end of their lives, their views began to converge.
+Even so, towards the end of their lives, their views began to converge.
 Malcolm X started to embrace the possibility of interracial cooperation, and Martin Luther King Jr. became more critical of systemic racism and economic inequality.

 Conclusion

 Consider this exploration of Malcolm X's complex views as a starting point.
+What steps will you take today to move beyond superficiality and contribute to a more just and equitable world?
 Engage with resources, discussions, and actions that promote genuine understanding and equality.
-What steps will you take today to move beyond superficiality and contribute to a more just and equitable world?
 Share your thoughts, experiences, and commitments in the comments below.